‘THE TRIAL OF A TIME LORD’

 On the PDF front, there are production documents for ‘Parts Nine to Fourteen’ of the story.
 There are also scripts including a ‘Part Thirteen’ rehearsal script; a ‘Part Thirteen’ annotated editing camera script; Robert Holmes’ original script for ‘Part Thirteen – The Fantasy Factory’; a ‘Part Fourteen’ rehearsal script; a ‘Part Fourteen’ annotated editing camera script and Eric Saward’s original script for ‘Part Fourteen’.
 The ‘1985 Hiatus’ media item and the ‘Doctor In Distress’ music video aren’t included for the Season 23 Blu-ray.

-On Disc 6 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, there are the extended versions of ‘Parts Nine to Fourteen’ of ‘The Trial of a Time Lord’ to enjoy.
-There’s a stereo sound audio mix option and a 5.1 surround sound audio mix option for the extended versions of ‘Parts Nine to Fourteen’ of ‘The Trial of a Time Lord’.
+On Disc 6 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, there are the extended versions of ‘Parts Nine to Fourteen’ of ‘The Trial of a Time Lord’ to enjoy as well as the ‘Radio Times Listings’ PDFs of the story.
+There’s a mono sound audio mix option and a 5.1 surround sound audio mix option for the extended versions of ‘Parts Nine to Fourteen’ of ‘The Trial of a Time Lord’.
 There’s ‘The Doctor Who Cookbook Revisited’ featuring Toby Hadoke with commentary by India Fisher and special guests Colin Baker, Nicola Bryant, Frazer Hines, Janet Fielding, Sarah Sutton and Terry Molloy.
 There are also three bonus recipes from ‘The Doctor Who Cookbook Revisited’ to enjoy including ‘Kipper of Traken’; ‘Dalek Soup’ and ‘Lasagne’. 😀 There’s the ‘Back on Trial’ Season 23 Blu-ray trailer; the ‘Now, Get Out of That’ documentary (taken from the ‘Terror of the Vervoids’ DVD); ‘The Panopticon Archive’ panel interview with Colin Baker and Nicola Bryant and the studio clocks compilation for Season 23.

 There’s more PDF written archive.
 As well as the ‘Radio Times Listings’ for all fourteen episodes of ‘The Trial of a Time Lord’; the ‘BBC Press Office Release’ and the ‘Zig-Zag’ children’s magazine behind-the-scenes feature, there’s also the 1986-87 Golden Wonder ‘Doctor Who’ promotion and a BBC Enterprises sales sheet.